 Education for Children

-At Temple Beth Torah, we take great pride in our Religious School education for children and teenagers.
-Our volunteer teachers and professional administrators help instill a sense of community, identity and knowledge.
-Sunday mornings, students from age four through confirmation gather from 9.15 a.m. until noon.
-The morning includes specialized instruction in Hebrew language as well as topical areas in which students learn about God, Jewish culture, history, holidays, values, prayer, music and religious practices.
+Sunday mornings, students from age four through seventh grade gather from 9:00 a.m. until 11:15 am.
+The morning includes instruction about God, Jewish culture, history, holidays, values, prayer, music and religious practices.
 We utilize a curriculum from the Goldring Woldenberg Institute of Southern Jewish Life (www.isjl.org), which is designed specifically for small synagogues in the south.
-Grades 8- 12 have once a month special program that may include community service, interfaith experiences, and Judaic explorations in a social setting.
-Three times a year, an educational fellow from ISJL visits our community to help enhance our zest for learning.
+Hebrew instruction is also part of the morning’s curriculum.
+Students in preK through third grade and students not on the B’nai Mitzvah track are dismissed at 11:15 am.
+All students in fourth grade through seventh grade who are planning to become a Bar/Bat Mitzvah have Hebrew instruction each Sunday from 11:30 am – 12:30 pm.
+Students in grades eighth through tenth meet twice a month for a special program that may include community service, interfaith experiences, and Judaic explorations as they prepare for their confirmation.
+Many teenage students also participate in teaching classes at TBT religious school, bringing the knowledge they’ve received to younger students Three times a year, an educational fellow from ISJL visits our community to help enhance our zest for learning.